billbrod/meal-calendar/README.md

 You can manually update the data on your server, but I keep my data in a private github repo and figured there was a fancier way to keep them synchronized: webhooks.
-My data lives in a `meals` directory on my server (hardlinking `data/dinner.csv` in this folder to the one in `meals`), then I followed [this guide](https://maximorlov.com/automated-deployments-from-github-with-webhook/), with the following `hooks.json`, using a small bash script containing `git pull` for the `"execute-command"` (I needed to use a script, putting `"git pull"` there didn't work).
+My data lives in a `meals` directory on my server, then I followed [this guide](https://maximorlov.com/automated-deployments-from-github-with-webhook/), with the following `hooks.json`, using a small bash script that contains `git pull; cp dinner.csv ../meal-calendar/data/dinner.csv` for the `"execute-command"`.
+Hardlinks don't work with git pull and symlinks don't work with however vega grabs the data, so copying is necesary.